$\pi$-PIC: a framework for modular particle-in-cell developments and simulations: Solvers

 By organizing the PIC update into the optional methods of \texttt{pic\_solver}, a wide range of PIC algorithms can be implemented while maintaining compatibility with extensions.
 As an example, we next present an electrostatic solver (\cref{sec:ES}) that demonstrates how a solver can be constructed using this framework.
-The energy-conserving solver in $\pi$-PIC \cite{gonoskov_jcp_2024} can be complemented with an approximate momentum conservation scheme.
-This addition is described in \cref{sec:emc2}.
-We proceed by simulating laser wakefield acceleration (\cref{sec:benchmark}) using two additional solvers of $\pi$-PIC: the Fourier-Boris (FB) solver -- a spectral electromagnetic solver with Boris pusher -- and the energy conserving (EC) solver \cite{gonoskov_jcp_2024}.
+Additionally, the energy-conserving solver described in \cite{gonoskov_jcp_2024} can be complemented with an approximate momentum conservation scheme which we describe in \cref{sec:emc2}.
+We conclude this section by presenting simulations of laser wakefield acceleration (\cref{sec:benchmark}) using two solvers: the Fourier-Boris (FB) solver -- a spectral electromagnetic solver with Boris pusher -- and the energy conserving (EC) solver \cite{gonoskov_jcp_2024}.
 As a benchmark, we compare the results with the same simulation performed by the PIC code Smilei \cite{derouillat_smilei_2018} using the M4 solver \cite{lu_time-step_2020}.